vtexdocs/help-center-content/docs/tutorials/en/authentication-with-user-and-password-on-the-rest-interface.md

 ---
-title: Authenticating with user and password on the REST interface
+title: 'Authenticating with user and password on the REST interface'
 id: tutorials_6058
 status: DRAFT
 createdAt: 2017-04-27T21:49:08.671Z